 Once the peppers are tender, plate ’em up then top with sauce.
 This garden-fresh meal is perfect for the summer – enjoy the stuffed peppers hot or warm, and al fresco, if you can swing it. :) As always, I hope you enjoy!

 free email bonus!

-Dirty Rice Stuffed Peppers with Red Sauce
+Dirty Rice Stuffed Peppers